-Bike the Meewasin Valley Trail
+Bike the Meewasin Valley Trail in Saskatoon

 Saskatoon is home to the Meewasin Valley Trail.
 It boasts 80 plus kilometres of multi-use trails on both sides of the meandering South Saskatchewan River.
 Energetic cyclists can cycle between the Wanuskewin Heritage Park in the north and Cranberry Flats in the south.